DragonSWDev/dsdmaze/README.md

 By default camera is controlled by mouse and W/S keys are used for moving forward/backward.
 When mouse control is disabled then camera is rotated left and right by A and D keys.

 ## License
 glmaze-rs is distributed under the terms of MIT License.
-Project depends on OpenGL, SDL2 and following Rust crates: sdl2, gl, image, cgmath, rand.
+Project depends on OpenGL, SDL2 and following Rust crates: sdl2, gl, image, cgmath, rand, rand_seeder, rand_pcg and rust-ini.
 For information about licensing check their respecitve websites.
 Assets were created by me and are distributed under the terms of [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.